kathleenkummcp62/77/README.md

 The script automatically builds the dashboard if the `dist/` directory is missing and the Go server will start an embedded PostgreSQL instance via `db.Connect` when no external database is available.

 Create a `credentials.txt` file **in the project root** with your own IP addresses, usernames, and passwords before running.
+The file also accepts optional `vendor`, `url` and `proxy` fields after the password (up to six semicolon-separated values).
 The `credentials.txt.example` file shows the required format.
 The tracked `credentials.txt` in this repository only contains placeholder values.
 Replace those placeholders with your real credentials (or point `config.yaml` to another file) when testing.

 ### Using your own credentials locally

 1. Copy `credentials.txt.example` to `credentials.txt`.
 2. Edit `credentials.txt` and provide your server IPs, usernames and passwords.
+Optionally include the VPN `vendor`, the vendor `url` and a `proxy` after each password.
 3. Run the client with `-input=credentials.txt` or set the `INPUT_FILE` environment variable to the file path.
 4. Keep this file untracked so your real credentials never leave your machine.